jonschlinkert/idiomatic-contributing/README.md

 - Try to avoid emailing maintainers directly with questions about a project, requests for help, or suggestions for a project.
 Once you've established a relationship with the maintainers this is probably okay, but it's frowned upon otherwise.
 - collaboration leads to faster solutions
 - build lasting relationships
+- dealing with rejection (Sometimes we try to contribute to a project and it doesn’t work out)
+- respecting copyrights

 <br/>
 <br/>